If you’re worried about the impact COVID-19 is having on your school community’s wellbeing, there are some things you

-When we’re dealing with something far more serious than most people have ever encountered.
-In the early days of the pandemic, it was understandable that our first reaction may be to panic and start assuming the worst.
+We've all been dealing with something far more serious than most people have ever encountered.
+In the early days of the pandemic, it was understandable that our first reactions may have been to panic and start assuming the worst.
 But from experience, we know that panic is rarely useful and can render us unable to plan and prepare ourselves effectively.
 Support your school community to take steps to protect itself.
 Encourage preparedness and forward planning, but do what you can to prevent a descent into panic.

 3. Communicate, communicate, communicate

 Nothing spreads fear and panic faster than confusion or being left in the dark.
 Make sure the school leaders are communicating with students, families and staff on a regular basis.
 There’s nothing too small to bother with – for example, if you decide to cancel a year group meeting, let everyone know and explain why it’s been cancelled.
 When faced with a lack of knowledge, people are more likely to create reasons for themselves, which will almost always be more far-fetched than the truth.
 Open lines of communication leave everyone feeling at ease and will assure the school community that the situation is in hand.